livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 The authors must also submit a cover letter with suggestions for 4--5 reviewers, and note any deviations from the presubmission letter.

+Article submission also involves paying a nominal charge of of $100 per submission, which covers our peer review management system as well as ongoing operation costs (web hosting, etc.).

 ## The review process